rocky-linux/wiki.rockylinux.org/docs/contributing/start.md

 keys should sync to both the [Rocky Linux GitLab](https://git.rockylinux.org) and [RESF Git Service](https://git.resf.org).

+It is **required** that you add your GPG key to your account, as all commits to the wiki repository must be GPG signed.
+This is enforced for all contributions.
+If you have not set up GPG signing for your git commits, please follow the [GitHub guide to signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) or refer to your platform's documentation.

 It is highly recommended that you add an OTP to your account.

 ### Signing Agreements